gsong-archive/jobs/monozuku/angular-developer.md

 * Using the new component router
 * Using Django REST Framework to build the API server

-## Non-technical Stuff You're Good At
+## Non-technical Skills You're Good At

 * Working steadily toward a milestone, instead of cramming everything in the last second
 * Providing weekly project updates